-Editor’s note: Many Dallas museums are opening up to visitors with social distancing requirements in place.
-Check the ticketing policies before you visit as many required timed entry tickets.
+Editor’s note: Check the ticketing policies before you visit as many required timed entry tickets.
 Follow county requirements for COVID-19 including wearing a face mask.
 Keep our community safe!

 Perot Museum of Nature and Science

 At the Perot Museum of Nature and Science, you can race a T. rex, challenge friends in robot competitions, explore the astonishing links between dinosaurs and modern-day birds, experience a simulated earthquake, journey through the universe, and test what it means to “be human”.
-Everything from dinosaurs to DNA to diamonds are packed into five levels of hands-on discovery and adventure.
-There's even a special children's museum with the museum where the littlest visitors can discover science.
+Everything from dinosaurs to DNA to diamonds is packed into five levels of hands-on discovery and adventure.
+There's even a special children's museum on the bottom floor of the museum where the littlest visitors can discover science.
+Don't forget to try the earthquake simulator or dance with the dinos!

 2201 N. Field Street